 In 449 career games with the Hurricanes from 2004-09 and 2017-20, he tallied 316 points (128g, 188a), ranking sixth in team history (since relocation) in goals and assists and eighth in points.
 Williams was also named the 16th captain in franchise history on Sept.
 13, 2018.
 He played in 162 career NHL playoff games, registering 102 points (41g, 61a).
 Williams’ 15 points (7g, 8a) in nine career Game 7s are the most career Game 7 points by any player in NHL history, and his teams posted an 8-1 record in Game 7s.

 The Cobourg, Ont., native also represented Canada at the 2002, 2004 and 2007 IIHF World Championships, winning gold medals in 2004 and 2007.

-Earl Schwartz is in his first season as the Hurricanes’ compliance assistant.
+Earl Schwartz is in his second season as the Hurricanes’ compliance assistant.

 An Ontario native, Schwartz studied Sport Management at Niagara College.
 Prior to joining the Hurricanes, he was an author at TheLeafsNation.com, where he wrote extensively about NHL trends and developments, particularly related to the salary cap and other mechanisms laid out in the league’s collective bargaining agreement.

 Zach Abdou is in his third season as the Hurricanes’ hockey operations coordinator.
 In the role, he focuses on supporting the general manager and assistant general managers in managing the day-to-day activities of the organization.